tangle-network/research/key-survey/main.md

 Similar to zkBob, notes and addreses should be private in ZCash (see pages 12 and 13).
 The secret key structure is also on page 12.

 ## Intuition behind zkBob and ZCash secret key structure
+It is clear that the zkBob and ZCash secret key structure are very similar.
+So, let's try to unwrap if there any logical reasons why.